 (Camassia quamash ‘Blue Camass’)

-Blue Camass is a native perennial flower that is commonly found growing in moist mountain meadows and slopes in the northwestern United States.
-At maturity, this plant reaches the height of 2' and features a 2' clump of blade-like leaves at the base of a firm stem, and a large clusters of 2-3” starry blue flowers.
-This plant can be grown in a container, attracts bee, butterflies, and hummingbirds, can be used as a cut flower, is edible, and self sows!
+Blue Camass is a native perennial flower commonly found growing in moist mountain meadows and slopes in the northwestern United States.
+At maturity, this plant reaches a height of 2' and features a 2' clump of blade-like leaves at the base of a firm stem and a large cluster of 2-3” starry blue flowers.
+This plant can be grown in a container, attracts bees, butterflies, and hummingbirds, can be used as a cut flower, is edible, and self-sows!

 Starting Blue Camass Seeds

 Also Known As: Small Camas, Common Camass, Camas Lily, Swamp Sego, Indian Hyacinth, Quamash.

 Native Range: Alberta, British Columbia, California, Idaho, Montana, Nevada, Oregon, Utah, Washington, Wyoming.

 Light: Full Sun

 Soil Moisture: Medium

 Attracts Beneficial Insects?: Yes.
 Bees, Butterflies, and Hummingbirds.